-Erik Vance is a native Bay Area writer replanted in Mexico as a non-native species.
+Erik Vance is an award-winning science journalist based in Baltimore.
 Before becoming a writer he was, at turns, a biologist, a rock climbing guide, an environmental consultant, and an environmental educator.
+He graduated in 2006 from the UC Santa Cruz science writing program and became a magazine freelancer soon after.

-His work focuses on the human element of science – the people who do it, those who benefit from it, and those who do not.
-He has written for The New York Times, Nature, Scientific American, Harper’s, National Geographic, and a number of other local and national outlets.
+His work focuses on the human element of science – th jobitel e people who do it, those who benefit from it, and those who do not.
+He has written for The New York Times, Nature, Scientific American, Harper’s, National Geographic, xjobs and a number of other local and national outlets.
+He lived in Mexico City for seven years and has worked extensively in Latin America and Asia, covering the environment its effect on humans.

-His first book, Suggestible You, is about how the mind and body continually twist and shape our realities.
+His first book, Suggestible You, published by National Geographic, is about how the mind and body continually twist and shape our realities.
 While researching the book he was poked, prodded, burned, electrocuted, hypnotized and even cursed by a witchdoctor, all in the name of science.

 Photo Credit: Sarah Rice Photography